PeterNaydenov/dt-toolbox/README.md

 DT-object:
 - Provides multiple insertion of data-segments.
 Data from each insertion stays differentiated;
-- Has prebuilded filters for fast search of data;
+- Has prebuilt filters for fast search of data;
 - Can create and register a customized filters for fast search of data;
 - Can apply `query functions` to find, extract and reshape the data;
 - Can apply `model function` to reshape the final result;